 It isn’t a 4th of July celebration without fireworks, and in Cortland County there are great places to watch the sparks fly.
-The Annual Cortland County Fireworks display will take place on Wednesday, July 3rd from 1:00 p.m. to 10:00 p.m. at Historic Dwyer Memorial Park.
-This year visitors will be treated to live entertainment starting at 1:00 p.m., delicious food vendors, and a firework show that will be bigger, better and longer this year.
+The Annual Cortland County Independence Day Spectacular will take place on Saturday, July 2nd from 2-10 p.m. at Historic Dwyer Memorial Park.
+This year visitors will be treated to live entertainment, delicious food vendors and a firework show.
 Don’t forget to turn your radio to x101 Always Classic at dusk for the annual sky concert during the show.

-If you didn’t get your fireworks fix at Dwyer Memorial Park, the Town of Virgil will be holding their Independence Day fireworks celebration at Hope Lake Park on Friday, July 5th.
-The park will open at 10:30 a.m. for families to enjoy boating, fishing, and swimming, and delicious food will also be available from 1:00 p.m. to 6:00 p.m. courtesy of the Virgil Fire Department.
-Bring blankets and lawn chairs to relax and enjoy the fabulous fireworks display at 10:00 p.m. over the park’s beautiful lake.
+If you can't make it out to Dwyer Memorial Park, the Town of Virgil will be holding their Hope Lake Park July 4th Fireworks Display at Hope Lake Park on Saturday, July 2.
+The park will open at 10:30 a.m. for families to enjoy boating, fishing, and swimming.
+Live music by Good Time Rebels from 6-9 p.m.
+Bring blankets and lawn chairs to relax and enjoy the fabulous fireworks display at dusk over the park’s beautiful lake.

 HAVE FUN WITH HISTORY

-With the temperatures rising, opt to cool down at one of the two watery oases in Cortland.
-You don't have to drive far to dust off your beach chairs and towels - Cortland has its very own sandy oasis only five minutes from historic downtown.
-Yaman Park is open from 11:00 a.m. to 7:00 p.m., and boasts a small pond with a swimming beach.
-There are spacious picnic areas with pavilions and grills if you're with a large group of family and friends, and if the water doesn't tire out the kiddos, the playground and skatepark will.
+You don't have to drive far to dust off your beach chairs and towels - Cortland County has its very own sandy oasis.
+Hope Lake Park is open at 10:30 a.m., and boasts a small lake with a swimming beach.
+Only five minutes from downtown Cortland you will find Yaman Beach, open from 11 a.m. to 7 p.m.
+The park features a small pond with a swimming beach, with spacious picnic areas with pavilions and grills if you're with a large group of family and friends.
+If the water doesn't tire out the kiddos, the playground and skatepark will.

-If you're looking for a little less sand, than the C.C.
+If you're looking for a little less sand, then the C.C.
 Wickwire Pool at Suggett Park is the spot for you.
-The swimming pool is open from Noon to 7:00 p.m., and has a separate toddler play area, as well as a Splash Pad.
+The swimming pool is open from noon to 7 p.m. and has a separate toddler play area, as well as a Splash Pad.
 Within the park, there is a playground, two basketball courts, and a softball field.
 Regardless of where you choose to cool down, don't forget the sunscreen!

 There’s no better way to celebrate the United States’ birthday than enjoying America’s favorite pastime!
-Bring your whole family to cheer on the Cortland Crush as the team takes on the Sherrill Silversmiths at the Gutchess Lumbar Sports Complex.
-For those who can’t make the holiday matchup, catch one of their home games on Monday, July 1st against the Syracuse Salt Cats or Tuesday, July 2nd against the Syracuse Spartans.
+Bring your whole family to cheer on the Cortland Crush as the team takes on the Sherrill Silversmiths (July 2) and the Syracuse Spartans (July 3) at the Gutchess Lumbar Sports Complex.
 Every game will have fun specials for all fans.